scivarolo/overthinking-vscode-theme/README.md

-# Overthinking Theme
+# Overthinking
-## Overthinking is a dark VSCode Theme with saturated colors.
+## Overthinking is a dark theme for VSCode with saturated colors.

-Based on Juicy (Rainglow) and tweaked to my liking for the languages I use most: Javascript, React/JSX, Python, HTML, CSS/SCSS, JSON
+This is the theme I've been experimenting with as I've been journeying through Javascript, React, HTML, CSS, and Python.
+It's based on Juicy from Rainglow by Dayle Rees.
+If you come across any weird issues or have suggestions, file an issue!

 **Enjoy!**